The Stories behind the Painted Ponies - 1st & 2nd Series

 Inspired by the Gene Autry and Roy Roger's Hollywood westerns in the '30s and '40s this deisign is cowboy retro.
 Nevena is an artist and former fashion designer.
 She also wanted to give the horse a look of tooled leather, with a vintage saddle cinched on its back.
 The final touch on the original life size scupture was to add an electric lariat.
 "I want everything I do artwise to light up."

-Go van Gogh. - ceramic Retired, see our Retirees corral.
+Go van Gogh. - ceramic

 Artist: Star Liana York